phpactor/phpactor/doc/reference/configuration.rst

 Enable or disable the ``keyword`` completor.

-Completion for keywords (not very accurate)
+Completion for keywords (not very accurate).

 **Default**: ``false``